-Key financial highlights for the fiscal year ended June 30, 2022 were as follows:
+Key financial highlights for the fiscal year ended June 30, 2023 were as follows:

-- Total assets increased by \$323,090, a 50% increase from the prior year that included an increase of \$251,234 in right of use assets from office space lease.
-Right of use assets are new assets required by GASB 87 which redefined accounting for leases and was implemented during the year. - The net OPEB liability decreased by \$71,164, a 33% decrease from the prior year.
-This decrease was mostly from investment returns having been more than estimated in the actuarial studies. - Total net pension liabilities decreased by \$322,976, a 34% decrease from the prior year.
-This decrease was mostly from investment returns having been more than estimated in the actuarial studies. - Current liabilities increased by \$80,220, a 93% increase from the prior year.
-This increase was mostly due to the implementation of GASB 87, which required LAFCO to record a current portion lease payable of \$56,040. - Noncurrent liabilities decreased by \$199,713, a 15% decrease from the prior year.
-This decrease was mostly due to the decreases in the net pension liability, \$322,976, and the net OPEB liability, \$71,164, offset by the increase in the office space lease liability as required by newly implemented GASB 87, \$250,557. - > Deferred outflows of resources decreased by \$59,194, a 33% decrease from the prior year.
+- Total assets decreased by \$103,349, a 11% decrease from the prior year. - ➤ The net OPEB liability increased by \$76,142, a 53% increase from the prior year.
+This increase was mostly from investment returns having been less than estimated in the actuarial studies. - > Total net pension liabilities increased by \$484,598, a 76% increase from the prior year.
+This increase was mostly from investment returns having been less than estimated in the actuarial studies. - ➤ Current liabilities decreased by \$54,313, a 33% decrease from the prior year.
+This decrease was mostly due to the decrease in unearned revenue. - Noncurrent liabilities increased by \$591,011, a 52% increase from the prior year.
+This increase was mostly due to the increase in the net pension liability of \$484,598.